Ashfaqulla Khan: Death and aftermath

 hameN yaksaaN hai tafreeh-e-chaman aur qaid zindaaN kii"The six-feet tall Ashfaqulla Khan then went up to the pole bravely like a lion and kissed the rope stating, “My hands are not soiled with the murder of man.
 The charge against me is false.
 God will give me justice.”
 Then he prayed “La ilahi il Allah, Mohammed Ur Rasool Allah.”
 (There is no god but God, and Muhammad is the messenger of God.)
-Ashfaqullah Khan and Ram Prasad Bismil were the founding stones of India as they served as the perfect examples of Hindu-Muslim unity and united fight against injustice.
 He is considered a martyr for the cause of India's independence.

 After the hangings of Khan, Bismil, Lahiri, and Roshan, the HRA changed their name to the Hindustan Socialist Republican Army and began officially espousing socialist and Marxist ideologies.